luphysics/PyMODA/docs/developer-guide.md

 - Qt Designer is used to edit the layout files.

 ## Downloading the code
 If you are not registered as a collaborator, you should [fork the repository](https://help.github.com/en/articles/fork-a-repo).
 You can then clone your fork to download the code.
-To start running the code, see [preparing to run](#preparing-to-run).
+To start running the code, see [preparing to run](../README.md#preparing-to-run).

 ## Command-line arguments

 PyMODA has several command-line arguments, which can make development easier.

-Note that `-runtime` *must be used on Linux*,  but should not be necessary on other operating systems.
+> :warning: `-runtime` must be used on Linux, but should not be necessary on other operating systems.

 `-runtime` is used to specify the `LD_LIBRARY_PATH` for the MATLAB Runtime.
 The `LD_LIBRARY_PATH` is shown by the Runtime installer after installation, and should be saved but not be added to the environment variables manually.